 Dave was born and brought up in the little village of Aberford near Leeds and his birdwatching started at a very early age while living on the edges of Parlington woods, gaining a vast knowledge in natural history.

 An apprenticeship in engineering in 1969 followed.
 Then in the late seventies Dave became involved in the Leeds RSPB group and also become a YOC leader and a regular birder at Fairburn Ings and Spurn Point.

-He became a member of the In Focus team in January 2009 taking over the Denby Dale shop upon John McLoughlin’s move to be a full time Ornithologist.
-His other interest are motoring and optics.
+He became a member of the In Focus team in January 2009 taking over the Denby Dale shop upon John McLoughlin’s move to become a full time ornithologist.
+His other interests are motoring and optics.

 He has a bit of a soft spot for the Zeiss Dialyt Classic range.
-Scopes used are Nikon ED 60 A 111 and what he says the best scope he has ever seen the Kowa 883 + zoom (at the moment).
+Scopes used are Nikon ED 60 A III and what he says is the best scope he has ever seen – the Kowa 883 (at least for the time being!).

 Keith Mortimer – Southern Events

-Keith has recently returned to In Focus and runs the outside events programme as well as a few days back at the Slimbridge shop.
+Keith has returned to In Focus and runs the outside events programme in the south as well as working a few days in the Slimbridge shop.